cybertraining-dsc/reu2022/project/install.md

 $ rm -f ~/ENV3
 ```

-Edit the .zshrc and .zprofile file and delete the lines
+Edit the .bashrc and .bash_profile file and delete the lines

 ```
 $ source ~/ENV3/Scripts/activate